Your estate is mostly fine.We find the bit that isn’t.

 School → BB101.
 Care home → HTM.
 Social housing → Awaab's Law.
 The right rulebook is applied automatically.

-Smart rules, AI judgement, n8n flows.
-Not another dashboard — the task is given, sent, chased, closed.
+Smart rules, AI judgement, automated flows.
+Planetic reads the building, applies the standard, and gets the task given, sent, chased and closed.

 In most cases this isn’t a cost.
 It’s using the resource you needed anyway.
 No overheating.
 No drive-by maintenance.
-First-time fix stops being marketing bullshit bingo.
+First-time fix stops being a slogan and becomes the default.

 Most platforms cover one of these.
 We cover all three because most of our buyers carry all three on their statutory register.